andria-dev/brownie/content/blog/the-current-state-of-the-future-of-web-development-web-components/index.md

 ### What can they do?

+Web Components have a variety of different abilities that provide a unique API for the developer to interact with.
+These abilities cover a lot of use cases for the web community.
+Here are some of the abilities provided by the Web Component API:

 - React to changes in attributes, that are declared in the `observedAttributes` property, via `attributeChangedCallback`.
   - This allows you to create elements that are reactive and reusable in nature because they can adjust when their "props" change.
 - Dispatch events upward either to their immediate parent element or all the way through the tree.